-- The name and sex of the alleged victim and, if different, the name and sex of the person reporting the allegation (It should also include any other relevant protected class characteristics if the Complaint involves a violation of this policy based on a protected status other than gender); - a statement of the allegation, a description of the incident(s), and the date(s) and time(s) (if known) of the alleged incident(s); - the date that the complaint or other report was made; - the date the complainant and alleged victim (if not the complainant) were interviewed; - the date the respondent was interviewed; - the names and sex of all persons alleged to have committed the alleged violation of this policy (It should also include any other relevant protected status characteristics if the complaint involves a violation of this Policy based on a protected status other than gender); - the names and sex of all known witnesses to the alleged incident(s); - the dates that any relevant documentary evidence (including cell phone and other records as appropriate) was obtained; - any written statements of the complainant (or victim, if different from the complainant), the respondent and any witnesses; - summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a
+- a.
+Name and sex of the alleged victim and, if different, the name and sex of the person reporting the allegation (It should also include any other relevant protected class characteristics if the complaint involves a violation of this policy based on a protected status other than gender); - b.
+Statement of the allegation, a description of the incident(s), and the date(s) and time(s) (if known) of the alleged incident(s); - c.
+Date that the complaint or other report was made; - d.
+Date the complainant and alleged victim (if not the complainant) were interviewed; - e.
+Date the respondent was interviewed; - f.
+Names and sex of all persons alleged to have committed the alleged violation of this policy (It should also include any other relevant protected status characteristics if the complaint involves a violation of this policy based on a protected status other than gender);

-- detailed report of the events in question; - a written finding on the case, based on a preponderance of the evidence which indicates whether or not it is more likely than not that a policy violation has occurred; - the policy or policies violated and, in consultation, as necessary, with the complainant, alleged victim (if different than the complainant), respondent, and other University officials, any remedial and/or disciplinary action deemed appropriate under the circumstances; - the response of University personnel and, if applicable, University-level officials, including any interim measures and permanent steps taken with respect to the complainant, alleged victim (if different than the complainant) and the respondent; and - a narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.
+- g.
+Names and sex of all known witnesses to the alleged incident(s); - h.
+Dates that any relevant and material evidence (including cell phone and other records as appropriate) was obtained; - i.
+Written statements of the complainant (or victim, if different from the complainant), the respondent and any witnesses; - j.
+Summaries of all interviews conducted, photographs, and descriptions of relevant evidence, summaries of relevant electronic records, and a detailed report of the events in question; - k.
+Written finding on the case, based on a preponderance of the evidence which indicates whether or not it is more likely than not that a policy violation has occurred; - Policy or policies violated and, in consultation, as necessary, with the complainant, alleged victim (if different than the complainant), respondent, and other University officials, any remedial and/or disciplinary action deemed appropriate under the circumstances; - m.
+Response of University personnel and, if applicable, University-level officials, including any interim measures and permanent steps taken with respect to the complainant, alleged victim (if different than the complainant) and the respondent; and - n.
+Narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.

-If the Title IX Coordinator or deputy is unable to obtain the consent of third-party witnesses, he or she will redact the Investigative Report to the extent necessary to avoid inappropriate disclosure of such witness's personally identifiable information, while ensuring that such redaction does not prevent resolution of the complaint.
+If the Title IX Coordinator is unable to obtain the consent of third-party witnesses, he or she may redact the investigative report to avoid inappropriate disclosure of such witness's personally identifiable information, to the extent that such redaction does not prevent resolution of the complaint or impeded due process.

-If the Title IX Coordinator or deputy determines and documents, based on the investigation, that reasonable grounds exist to believe that the conduct at issue constitutes a violation of this policy, the Title IX Coordinator or deputy will determine the appropriate remedy and/or sanction to be imposed and will include the appropriate remedy and/or sanction in the Investigative Report.
+If the Title IX Coordinator determines and documents, based on the investigation, that reasonable grounds exist to believe that the conduct at issue constitutes a violation of this policy, the Title IX Coordinator/Deputy Coordinator will determine the appropriate remedy and/or sanction to be imposed and will include the appropriate remedy and/or sanction in the investigative report.
 Imposition of the appropriate remedy and/or sanction will be imposed only after all appeals have been exhausted.

 In determining the appropriate remedy and/or sanction, the University will act to end the discrimination, harassment, retaliation or sexual misconduct, prevent its recurrence and remedy its effects on the victim and/or University community.
-Sanctions will depend upon the nature and gravity of the misconduct, any record of prior discipline for a violation of this policy, or both.
+Sanctions will depend upon the nature and gravity of the misconduct, any record of prior discipline for a violation of this Policy, or both.
 Sanctions may include, without limitation, withholding a promotion or pay increase, reassigning employment, terminating employment, temporary suspension without pay, compensation adjustments, expulsion or suspension from the University, disciplinary probation, expulsion from campus housing, mandated counseling and/or educational sanctions as deemed appropriate.